isomerpages/ura-ilsg-cms/_installations/BOB the nice world.md

 Institute of Technology Ladkrabang and majored in printmaking at Nagoya University of Arts.
-Her foray into light art and projection mapping began with Awakening Bangkok in 2019. <em>BOB the nice guy</em> was created in the same year with an accompanying viral campaign that brought BOB to cafes around Bangkok in the form of graffiti, stickers, merchandise and its current inflatable form.
+Her foray into light art and projection mapping began with Awakening Bangkok in 2019. <em>BOB the nice guy</em> was created in the same year with an accompanying viral campaign that brought <em>BOB </em>to cafes around Bangkok in the form of graffiti, stickers, merchandise and its current inflatable form.
 Tetanonsakul is also a curator and art consultant for businesses and international artists.&nbsp;</p>
 <table style="minWidth: 25px">
 <colgroup>
 <col>